pixel1nova/nikospeak/README.md

 Features:

-Niko OneShot!
+- Niko OneShot!
-Clicker!
+- Clicker!
-Background music! (the cat from ipanema - j1gggs)
+- Background music! (the cat from ipanema - j1gggs)
-5 WHOLE different meows!
+- 5 WHOLE different meows!
 (Niko is NOT a cat, tho.)
+- 2 RARE sounds with a 1/50 chance of appearing...
+- (v1.1.2) Discord Rich Presence
-2 RARE sounds with a 1/50 chance of appearing... oh yeah, and a volume slider for the music.
+- oh yeah, and a volume slider for the music.